-This process of entertaining LD 581 was a stark reminder that even those TIF bills that appear to have a positive purpose could have devastating unintended consequences to Maine’s TIF program if passed into law without careful scrutiny.
+This process of entertaining LD 581 was a stark reminder that even those TIF bills that appear to have a positive purpose could have devastating unintended consequences to ME’s TIF program if passed into law without careful scrutiny.
 While LD 581 was not designed to target the wind industry, it would have effectively eliminated the ability to create TIF districts around wind projects with the purpose of granting some of the TIF reimbursements to wind developers through a credit enhancement agreement.

 Some of the problematic provisions of LD 581 were that LD 581 contained:

 - Onerous job creation requirements would be impossible for any wind developer to meet